joshuafuller/cotgenerator/README.md

 This mode generates a specified number of representative CoT PLI tracks around a configured latitude/longitude point.
 These tracks are randomly scattered within the configured "Radial Distribution".
 After each transmission, each track is shifted slightly to a random position within their configured "Movement Radius".

 This mode is mostly intended for network/server stress testing, but could also be useful for demonstration purposes.

+## Troubleshooting
+Note that 100% of testing has been done on a OnePlus 6 running Android 10.
+If there are any compatibility issues or crashes (I'm sure there are), please raise an issue!